LinqiangHe/helq1116.github.io/_pages/about.md

 Now, I have been a postdoc at Lamont-Doherty Earth Observatory, working with Prof. [Michela Biasutti](https://www.ldeo.columbia.edu/~biasutti/) and Prof. [Yochanan Kushnir](https://lamont.columbia.edu/directory/yochanan-kushnir).

-My research explores the Earth’s climate evolution, with a recent focus on monsoon and Mediterranean climates.
-By combining proxy records, model simulations, and physical diagnostics, I aim to uncover past climate dynamics and identify analogs for future change.
-I am also deeply interested in applying machine learning techniques and paleoclimate data assimilation to climate research.
+I study how Earth’s climate has changed in the past and what that can tell us about the future.
+Recently, my work has focused on monsoon systems and the Mediterranean climate.
+I use a mix of evidence from natural records, computer simulations, and physics-based analysis to uncover how the climate system works.
+I’m also excited about using new tools like machine learning and paleoclimate data assimilation to bring fresh insights into climate research.

 ## News
-May 2025   A paper on past South Asian monsoon inform its future published in [Nature](https://www.nature.com/articles/s41586-025-08956-6)
+May 2025&nbsp;&nbsp;&nbsp;A paper on past South Asian monsoon inform its future published in [Nature](https://www.nature.com/articles/s41586-025-08956-6)

-Apr 2025   A poster presentation on Interglacial Mediterranean wetting dominated by Indian Ocean drying at EGU, Vienna, Austria
+Apr 2025&nbsp;&nbsp;&nbsp;A poster presentation on Interglacial Mediterranean wetting dominated by Indian Ocean drying at EGU, Vienna, Austria

-Feb 2025   A paper on Cenozoic spring climate evolution published in [Communications Earth & Enviornment](https://www.nature.com/articles/s43247-025-02136-0)
+Feb 2025&nbsp;&nbsp;&nbsp;A paper on Cenozoic spring climate evolution published in [Communications Earth & Enviornment](https://www.nature.com/articles/s43247-025-02136-0)

-Dec 2024   A poster presentation on how past East Asian monsoon differs from its future at AGU, Washington.
+Dec 2024&nbsp;&nbsp;&nbsp;A poster presentation on how past East Asian monsoon differs from its future at AGU, Washington.
 D.C., USA